orjpap/orjpap.github.io/_posts/2019-05-23-Coming-Soon.markdown

 title:  "Coming Soon"
 date:   2019-05-23 21:03:36 +0530
 ---
-My blog is coming soon,
+This blog is currently under construction.

 ---